 We need to ensure that the people of Fort St. John and the city are on the same page in order to achieve sustainable smart growth.
-The businesses and industries that are in the region are successful, we need to discuss with them why they came here or the vision they had and expand on those success models to other industries and businesses.
-We have to insure we understand the new industry and business model first before we can win them over.
+The businesses and industries that are in the region are successful, we need to discuss with them why they came here, or the vision they had, and expand on those success models to other industries and businesses.
+We have to ensure we understand the new industry and business model first before we can win them over.

 8. What should the city do to stimulate downtown investment?

 I believe that in order to stimulate the downtown area we need to discuss why developers and businesses are not looking at that area presently.
 We have had numerous discussion with the existing downtown core businesses with various outcomes.
 The city has its downtown revitalization master plan that I feel we need to revisit, and discuss with developers and businesses the pros and cons of it.
 I know that process takes time and funding, but I’m not sure we have a true solution in place.

 9. What's has been the city's greatest achievement over the last four years?

 The city’s greatest achievement over the last four years was the new agreement signed with the provincial government called the Peace River Agreement, formerly Fair Share, which was signed May 29, 2015.
 This agreement does not have any ties to the industry tax base but will provide consistent funding for 25 years.
 When you review the city’s revenue budget, this agreement represented 29.7% of their $87.2M revenue.
 These funds have been used on road work projects, water and sewer maintenance, park maintenance & building replacements.
 Without these funds, our property taxes would have had a dramatic jump.
 With the expected economic growth in the area, we need to be ready to renegotiate this when it comes up in 2023.

 10. What's has been the city's greatest failure over the last four years?